ahazem/ruby-conf-18-notes/day-1/unraveling-the-masculinization-of-technology.md

 Introduced herself.

-Talked about publishing a female hacker journal: [the recompiler](https://recompilermag.com).
+Talked about publishing a female hacker journal: [the recompiler](https://recompilermag.com), and her other related projects.

 ### Notes